Battle of Ballynahinch: Background

 In County Down, the Irish Rebellion of 1798 by the Society of United Irishmen had faltered after the arrest of William Steel Dickson on 5 June 1798.
 Several rebel commanders, many of whom were Presbyterian, managed to briefly revive the rebellion's momentum.
 A rebel force led by David Bailie Warden attacked Newtownards on 9 June, which was garrisoned by a detachment of the York Fencibles.
 Fencibles stationed in the Market House managed to drive off Warden's rebels but subsequently withdrew, allowing rebel commanders to establish a revolutionary government modelled after the French Committee of Public Safety.
 On the same day, rebel forces managed to capture Saintfield after defeating its garrison.

 In response, British commander George Nugent withdrew most of his forces from military outposts in the eastern region of the county, allowing rebels forces to amass in the centre of the county.
 Approximately 4,000 rebels from Newtownards, Saintfield and Ballynahinch, equipped with artillery looted from Bangor harbour, gathered in one spot on 10 June and listened to a sermon given by Thomas Ledlie Birch.
-On the next day, they elected a linen draper from Lisburn, Henry Munro, as the their commander.
+On the next day, they elected a linen draper from Lisburn, Henry Munro, as their commander.
 Munro ordered his forces to occupy Ballynahinch on 11 June before establishing a camp at Montalto, the County Down estate of the Earl of Moira.